Skip advert

 From the outside, the shape of the Skoda Kodiaq is an evolution of the previous generation’s, with sharper lines and a few more angles.
 It’s a similar story inside, where the car features digital dials, more shapes and a large central touchscreen that incorporates plenty of familiar Skoda cues.

-The Kodiaq’s layout is similar to the one found in the latest Superb family car, with most of the car’s controls set in the main touchscreen, while beneath the central air vents are a trio of rotary dials with digital displays that adjust different climate functions.
-The steering wheel is a two-spoke design that has been seen in a number of other Skoda models (SportLine versions replace this with a racier three-spoke wheel), and it features a pair of neat knurled volume and station-selection switches.
+The Kodiaq’s layout is similar to that of the Skoda Superb, with most of the car’s controls on the main touchscreen, while beneath the central air vents are a trio of rotary dials with digital displays that adjust various climate functions.
+The steering wheel is a two-spoke design seen in several other Skoda models (SportLine and vRS versions replace it with a racier three-spoke wheel), and it features a pair of neat knurled volume and station-selection switches.

-The standard of the materials used in the Kodiaq is pretty good on the whole, and the grey plastic trim on the doors and across the middle of the dashboard has been given a unique finish that’s somewhere between rubber and fabric.
+The standard of the materials used in the Kodiaq is pretty good, and the grey plastic trim on the doors and across the middle of the dashboard has been given a unique finish that’s somewhere between rubber and fabric.
 There’s a surprisingly plush centre armrest for the back seats, too.

 Skip advert